Delete message attachments on your phone to free up space

 Your phone’s messaging app can be a sneaky storage hog.
-Whether you’re using Messages on iOS or Google Messages on stock Android, your settings could be taking up chunks of your device’s memory.
-Deleting this data is a quick way to free up space on your phone.
+Whether you’re using Messages on iOS or Google Messages on Android, your settings could be taking up chunks of your device’s memory.
+Changing them to delete message attachments is a quick way to free up space on your phone.

 How to delete message attachments on iOS